malcolmholmes/grizzly-lister/README.md

 Grafana instance.
 The purpose of this is to facilitate the migration of resources between Grafana instances.

-List folders on a Grafana instance:
+List IDs for folders on a Grafana instance:
 ```
 grr-list folders
 ```
 List dashboard UIDs within a specific folder:
 ```
-grr-list dashboards <folder-name>
+grr-list dashboards <folder-id>
 ```

-List all datasources:
+List names for all datasources on a Grafana instance:
 ```
 grr-list datasources
 ```